-Your phone is preset so you must press TALK to answer a call.
-With auto talk turned on, you can answer a call by just lifting the handset from the base, or, if the handset is away from the base, by pressing any key.
+Your phone is preset so you must press TALK when you lift the handset from the base to answer a call.
+With auto talk turned on, you can answer a call by just lifting the handset from the base or by pressing any key when the handset is away from the base.